kfahn22/marbling/README.md

 Base [code](https://editor.p5js.org/codingtrain/sketches/fsw-rJrpr) from [Daniel Shiffman](https://thecodingtrain.com) - Mathematical Marbling Coding Challenge coming soon.

-The math behind the marblng is from [The Mathematics of Marbling](http://people.csail.mit.edu/jaffer/Marbling/Mathematics):
+The math behind the marblng is outlined in [The Mathematics of Marbling](http://people.csail.mit.edu/jaffer/Marbling/Mathematics).

-### Dropping the paint
+- Dropping the paint

 As "drops" of paint are added, the existing particles (or points) of paint are displaced.
 This equation shows how to calculate the new position as additional "drops" of paint are added.

 $C + (P - C) \cdot \sqrt{1 + \frac{r^2}{\lVert P - C \rVert^2}}$

-This is implemented in the marble function in the addInk class.
+This is implemented by Dainel Shiffman in the marble function in the Drop class.

 ```javascript
 marble(other) {